Three Weeks Road-Tripping In Northern Thailand.

 Can you see me?

-PS.
-The hike to Wat Chalermprakiat turned out to be well worth the extra early start.
-And the snake sighting, and the concerning number of jungle roads that even the GPS didn’t seem to know about…
+There was the roadside snake sighting, and the concerning number of jungle roads that even the GPS didn’t seem to know about…

 It’s a beautiful walk.
 I highly recommend adding this to your Northern Thailand roadtrip itinerary.

-Roadtrip to the Golden Triangle
+Roadtrip to the Golden Triangle – Northern Thailand

 It took us about 1.5 hours from Chiang Rai to reach the Golden Triangle – the point in Thailand where you can see Laos and Myanmar from the one spot on the river bank.

-An interesting spot, and a place for us with a whole lot of memories from each country; but in truth, the actual site of the Golden Triangle was slightly underwhelming, and filled with tourist buses and cheap little market stalls and vendors touting their far-from-authentic wares.
+But in truth, the actual site of the Golden Triangle was slightly underwhelming, and filled with tourist buses and cheap little market stalls and vendors touting their far-from-authentic wares.

-However, our day had only just begun, and from there we wound out into some of the back roads with plans to find one of the the highest villages of the Akha hilltribe, where the lookout spans right down over the entirety of the Golden Triangle: Myanmar, Laos, and Thailand.
+However, our day had only just begun.
+From there we wound out into some of the back roads with plans to find one of the the highest villages of the Akha hilltribe.

-Highlight of the mission to climb up into the hills and find the hilltop village was definitely the chance to ride the old tractor up the last part, AND discovering a couple of different Akha swings made out of four bamboo poles and a swing with a view!
+Highlight of the mission to climb up into the hills and find the hilltop village was definitely the chance to ride the old tractor up the last part.

 We found a great AirBnB in Chiang Mai, and felt so relaxed with our own space after the rush of the past months travelling.

-We explored the Old City, and made sure to check out Wat Chedi Luang, but in honesty we loved relaxing in to the local neighbourhood and finding out bearings for a few days of stability.
+We explored the Old City, and made sure to check out Wat Chedi Luang.
+But in honesty we loved relaxing in to the local neighbourhood and finding out bearings for a few days of stability.

 We made one chore-run to a mall to sort out a few errands, but happily and quickly retreated to our little neighbourhood, pleased by the sense of familiar in staying put for more than a few days.